kahlan/kahlan/docs/README.md

 $args->argument('coverage-scrutinizer', 'default', 'scrutinizer.xml');
 $args->argument('coverage-coveralls', 'default', 'coveralls.json');

-// The logic to inlude into the workflow.
+// The logic to include into the workflow.
 Filter::register('kahlan.coveralls', function($chain) {

     // Get the reporter called `'coverage'` from the list of reporters